 3. Use networking features to control access

-Configure resource and application connectivity in accordance to the on the same principle of least privilege to reduce risk of unauthorized access.
+Configure resource and application connectivity following the same principle of least privilege to reduce the risk of unauthorized access.
 The permission to modify network configuration should only be granted to those directly responsible.

 4. Consider using managed platforms and services